KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 ## NaN-boxing

 Here is where NaN-boxing comes in.
-NaN-boxing allows you to cram extra information into the NaN-value that exists within the floating-point spectrum of numbers.
+NaN-boxing allows you to cram extra information into the NaN value that exists within the floating-point spectrum of numbers.
 Lets first take a look at how a double-precision floating-point number is stored in memory.

 ```